Learn about our team!

 Barb received her Masters Degree in Education and Clinical counseling from North Dakota State University.
 Prior to furthering her education, she received a Bachelor of Arts degree in Psychology with a minor in Child Development from Concordia College in Moorhead, MN.

 Barb has a vast amount of insight and experience in the field.
 She is thoughtful and creative in her practice.
+She is trained in Parent-Child Interactive Therapy, Acceptance and Commitment Therapy, Play Therapy, and Trauma and Attachment for children and adolescence.
 Barb’s clients comments are always very positive on their evaluation of services and often say they are very comfortable with her.
 Barb provides individual, premarital, marital, and family counseling to people of all faith denominations.